Three Carnegie libraries had their cornerstones laid in one day, but those were only a fraction of the tycoon-funded libraries in New England.

 At first, Carnegie only gave libraries to places where he had a personal connection.
 He started in 1880 in his hometown in Scotland.
 Allegheny City, Pa., was the first U.S. city to receive a Carnegie gift for a library.

-Until 1898, only the Fairfield, Iowa, library was commissioned in America outside of southwestern Pennsylvania.
+Until 1898, Carnegie only commissioned the Fairfield, Iowa, library outside of southwestern Pennsylvania in America.

 Towns had to show they needed a library, provide the building site and pay to staff and maintain the library.
 Free service had to be provided to all who entered.